ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Granny's Great-granny , Viscountess A

-You were born into a poor farmer’s family in Småland in 1833.
-You always had an appetite for the good things in life.
-When your brother got the opportunity to go down to the shipyard in Lübeck in Germany and work there, you followed him to get a chance to see the world.
+You were born into a poor farmer’s family in Småland on the Swedish countryside in 1833.
+You always had an appetite for the good things in life so when your brother got the opportunity to go down to the shipyard in Lübeck in Germany and work there, you followed him to get a chance to see the world.

 Once in Lübeck, you managed to get a job in the kitchen of a lesser noble family, which was not quite the glamour you were looking for.
-With some charm and one or two less than noble acts, you managed to rise to the position of chambermaid which was somewhat more to your taste.
+With some charm and one or two not quite moral acts, you managed to rise to the position of chambermaid which was somewhat more to your tastes.

 Because of local unrest, the family you worked for with had do depart to America on short notice.
-You stayed behind to pack up the last of the possessions, which you also did.
-But rather than accompany the luggage across the ocean, you put a substantial amount of money, some jewels and a fantastic Tiara in your pocket and disappeared.
+You stayed behind to pack up the last of the possessions.
+But rather than accompany the luggage across the ocean you put a sum of money, some jewels, and a fantastic Tiara in your pocket and disappeared.

-Back in Stockholm, you introduced yourself under a new noble-sounding name.
+Back in Stockholm, you introduced yourself under a new name and title.
 With the money you had, and the Tiara more specifically, you were quickly accepted into society.
 Everyone in Stockholm, including your children and grand-children, think you are a Viscountess from Holstein-Kiel whose entire family was murdered by the mob in the revolution of 1848.
-It is said that you fled through many adventures in both Paris and Milano before you finally arrived in Stockholm and settled there.
+It is said that you fled through many adventures in both Paris and Milano before finally arriving in Stockholm and settling there.

-An industrial magnate of humble origins but with with an unbelievable income fell for you and soon you had the life you always dreamed of.
+An industrial magnate of humble origins but with with massive resources fell for you and a fairy-tale wedding later you had the life you always dreamed of.
 Parties, social functions and no more scrubbing of floors.

-Together you had a daughter and a son, and you made sure that they were given a first-rate upbringing with nannies and good schools, all things you could not even dream of as a child.
+Together you had a daughter and a son, and you made sure that they were given a first-rate upbringing with nannies and good schools, all of which you could not even dream of as a child.
 You know that your daughter is angry with you for being what she considers an absent mother, but she cannot even imagine how good she had it.
 Your motto has always been "Carpe Diem" and you are a bit sad that your daughter did not adopt the same perspective on life.
-Your grand-daughter, however, showed more grit but unfortunately you did not live long enough to see her grow up into a woman.
+Your grand-daughter, however, showed more grit but unfortunately you did not live long enough to see her become a grown woman.

-With regards to the Tiara, it was a practical item and a means to achieve your dreams, but you have always been a pragmatic person and sometimes find that your descendents have shown just a bit too much sentimentality and focus a bit too much on family history rather than getting to where they want in life.
+With regards to the Tiara, it was a practical item and a means to achieve your dreams, but you have always been a pragmatic person.
+You sometimes find that your descendents show just a bit too much sentimentality and focus way too much on family history rather than getting to where they want in life.

 You will not tell anyone your true story or how you came by the Tiara until you are doing your dream sequence with your great great grand-daughter F, where you will show/tell in monologue form the entire story with all of the details.

 ### Player instructions

 In act 4 (The Dream Sequences) you will have the third and last dream sequence together with Daughter F. It may take anywhere between 2 and 10 minutes.
 Bring her to the center of the room.
 Explain how/where she “wakes up” in the dream.
 This is your chance to explain your perspective on the Tiara and its legacy.
 Tell your story.
 You control the game world completely and everything you say becomes reality.
 Borrow other players as extras if you wish, but you will not have time to give them particularly detailed instructions.

 End the scene by saying “I now leave your dream.
 Come with me” and take Daughter F by the hand to the edge of the room.
 As it is the last of the dream sequences, once it is over, raise a fist above your hand and say "Now we move on to Act 5: The day after.
 We put back the table and chairs and start the scene as soon as Daughter F begins to act."

 ### Voluntary Accessory

 An envelope symbolising an important letter you never actually wrote.
-Perhaps a letter to your parents, or maybe your big brother?
+Perhaps a letter to your parents, or maybe your older brother?